 The Child Development Center is located in the Education Annex.
 Four-yearold children attend the center during the year.
-Students can make appointments for observation and study with teachers in the Center.
+West Georgia students can be assigned to complete field experiences through the College of Education, Office of Field Experiences.

 Multimedia Classrooms